SII applies to Indian authorities for full market authorisation of Covishield | Business

 - India

-Serum Institute of India (SII) CEO Adar Poonawala on Friday said it has applied to Indian authorities for full market authorisation of Covishield, stating supplies of the COVID-19 vaccine have exceeded 125 crore doses.
+Serum Institute of India (SII) CEO Adar Poonawala on Friday said the vaccines major has applied to Indian authorities for full market authorization of Covishield, stating supplies of the COVID-19 vaccine have exceeded 125 crore doses.

-SII had partnered with the developer of Covishield, AstraZeneca, for the supply of the vaccine to the Indian government, which had in January this year granted emergency use authorisation in the country.
+SII had partnered with the developer of Covishield, AstraZeneca, for the supply of the vaccine to the Indian government, which had in January this year granted emergency use authorization in the country.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)